-At DSA, we believe that it’s going to take all of us working together — businesses, nonprofits, residents and the public sector — to respond to these challenges and shape a healthy downtown going forward.
-We also believe that a thriving and vibrant downtown is critical to the health of our city and entire region.
+At DSA, we believe that it’s going to take all of us working together — businesses, nonprofits, residents and the public sector — to ensure our downtown is positioned to compete with other urban centers in the future.
+We also believe that a thriving and vibrant downtown is critical to the health of our city and the entire region.
 Downtowns bring people together to foster and nurture innovation, community and culture.

-As we focus on recovery and renewal, DSA is committed to a new vision for our center city, where everyone feels that they belong and has an opportunity to participate and share in the prosperity.
+DSA remains committed to a downtown for all – where everyone feels they belong and has an opportunity to participate and share in the prosperity.
 The downtowns that rebuild in this way will be more dynamic, desirable, inclusive and resilient.

 Whether you’re a longtime DSA member, potential investor or exploring the benefits of DSA membership, we invite you to join us as we reimagine downtown Seattle together.

 President & CEO

 Downtown Residents, Businesses and Advocates,

 I am bullish on the future of downtown because this neighborhood is a special place – more than 100,000 residents, over 320,000 jobs – the undisputed economic engine and cultural hub of our region.